Managing Risk

 Risk that gets managed has telemetry, an owner, and a kill switch.
 Risk that gets registered has a color.

-Almost every real AI incident at a normal enterprise falls into one of four categories.
+Almost every real AI incident at a normal enterprise falls into one of five categories.
+Four of them are old news.
+The fifth arrived this year, when agents learned to run on a schedule.
 None of them are exotic.
 All of them have a control that costs less than the AI program.

 Data leakage